Quotations and Allusions

 Francis Bacon (1561–1626), English statesman, philosopher and essayist, whose works include The Advancement of Learning (1605) and the The New Atlantis (unfinished, 1626).

 Tolkien regarded the story of Númenor as his own adaptation of the Atlantis myth.
-Plato in his dialogues Kriton and Timaeus described Atlantis as a big island or a continent in the Western ocean which had sunk away and submerged about 9000 years before the days of Solon, who heard this story in Egypt.
+Plato in his dialogues Kriton and Timaeus described Atlantis as a big island or a continent in the Western ocean which had sunk away and submerged about 9000 years before the days of Solon, who heard this story from an old Egyptian priest, and told it to the son of a friend, who told it to his grandson Kritias, who told it to Socrates (Timaeus 20e, 22b, 23d-25d).

 To those high creatures whose activity builds what we call Nature...

-Lewis/Ransom is here toying with the idea that terrestrial, ‘sub-lunary’ Nature was created not directly by God but indirectly, through the agency of ‘created virtue’, as Dante called it (Paradiso VII, 135: creata virtù); cf. Lewis’s The Discarded Image (1964), end of chapter 5.
-The idea reappears also in Tolkien’s ‘creation myth’ as presented in The Silmarillon and in his poshumously published History of Middle Earth, vol. 5 (1987).
+Lewis/Ransom is here toying with the idea that terrestrial, “sub-lunary” Nature was created not directly by God but indirectly, through the agency of “created virtue”, as Dante called it (Paradiso VII, 135: creata virtù); cf. Lewis’s The Discarded Image (1964), end of chapter 5.
+The idea reappears also in Tolkien’s “creation myth” as presented in The Silmarillon and in his posthumously published History of Middle Earth, vol. 5 (1987).

 The doctrine that not only humans and animals but also plants and inanimate objects have consciousness.